 - CB MSc student Ryan Olinger graduated in June 2017.
 His findings will shortly be submitted for publication in Global Change Biology and will provide the first behavioural evidence that increasing temperatures associated with anthropogenic climate change decrease bird foraging because of the thermoregulatory constraints, and not just a decline in food availability.

 - Tom Flower was an invited speaker at the “Fear: Brain, Behaviour, Society” conference hosted by the Aarhus Institute of Advanced Studies Conference, Denmark.
 Tom’s talk was titled ‘Risky information: Animals use deceptive communication to manipulate FEAR responses’.

 - Tom Flower’s participation at this conference has resulted in him leading a group drafting a review manuscript on the evolution of fearmongering in animal communication, which takes an interdisciplinary approach from microbiology to human politics.

-For more details on the collaborative work between the Pied Babbler and Fork-tailed Drongo Projects and the Hot Birds Project, see the Hot Birds Project section of this report.
+For more details on the collaborative work between the Pied Babbler and Fork-tailed Drongo Projects and the Hot Birds Project, see the Hot Birds Project page.